 1) Microsoft COCO 2017: was utilized through the training and testing process.
 This dataset is a challenging dataset for joint detection which comprises around 250K human labeled in 200K images, each human pose has 17 keypoint labels.
-The proposed research applies Object Keypoint Similarity (OKS) for Microsoft COCO2017 dataset with $OKS = \frac{\sum_i exp(-d_i^2/2s^2k_i^2)\delta(v_i>0)}{\sum_i \delta(v_i>0)}$ In the above function, The Euclidean distance between the groundtruth joint and the predicted joint is d_i , The target's visibility flag is v_i , The object scale is s, and k_i is one of seventeen joints in Microsoft COCO 2017 Benchmark.
+The proposed research applies Object Keypoint Similarity (OKS) for Microsoft COCO2017 dataset with $OKS = \frac{\sum_i exp(-d_i^2/2s^2k_i^2)\delta(v_i>0)}{\sum_i \delta(v_i>0)}$ In the above function, The Euclidean distance between the groundtruth joint and the predicted joint is d_i , The target's visibility flag is v_i , The object scale is s, and k_i is one of seventeen joints in Microsoft COCO 2017 benchmark.
 Hence, The standard average accuracy and recall value are then computed.

-About the 3D human pose, this approach evaluate proposed model on two general datasets: Human3.6M [9], MPI-INF-3DHP [20] and Industrial dataset individually.
+About the 3D human pose, this approach evaluates proposed model on two general datasets: Human3.6M [24] and MPI-INF-3DHP [25].

 2) Human3.6M: is the most commonly used indoor dataset for the 3D human pose estimation tasks.
 Following the same policy of the base method [14], the 3D human pose in Human3.6M is adopted as a 17-joint skeleton, and the subjects S1, S5, S6, S7, S8 from the dataset are applied during training, the subjects S9 and S11 are used for testing.
 The two commonly used evaluation metrics (MPJPE and P-MPJPE) are involved in this dataset.
-In addition, mean per-joint velocity
+In addition, mean per-joint velocity error (MPJVE) is applied to measure the smoothness of the prediction sequence.